tokarchyn/diabetic-retinopathy-thesis/README.md

 # Detecting Diabetic Retinopathy and Related Diagnoses Using Neural Networks

-In this project we apply convolutional neural network to classify diabetic retinopathy into 5 classes.
+Diabetic retinopathy is a serious eye disease that can lead to total blindness.
+Early diagnostic significantly increases the chances of successful treatment of it.
+In this bachelor's thesis, we built a convolutional neural network to classify photos of eye fundus into 5 stages of diabetic retinopathy.
+Also, we introduced other studies related to automatic diabetic retinopathy diagnostic and the theory behind it.

+To read this thesis visit [Detecting diabetic retinopathy and related diagnoses using Neural Networks](https://dspace.cvut.cz/handle/10467/88256).

 ## Instruction
 - Install python environment